thylong/ian/docs-source/content/basics/configuration.md

 {{% /notice %}}

 **repositories_path** is the fullpath to the directory that contains all your repositories.
-This variable is use by a lot of Ian's commands to interact with your projects reposories, by env commands to display stats, by the setup, etc.
+This variable is use by a lot of Ian's commands to interact with your repositories, by env commands to display stats, by the setup, etc.

 {{% notice info %}}